Sumukha1496/maskdata/README.md

 ```

 # Report Bugs
-Please raise an issue in github: https://github.com/Sumukha1496/maskdata/issues
+If there is any help needed with the library functionalities or if there is any bug/issue, please raise an issue in github: https://github.com/Sumukha1496/maskdata/issues

-# Run Tests
-Below command will run mocha tests and also the test cases present in test.js file.
-Install all the dependencies using npm i before runnning the below command.
-> npm run test

 # Give a Star
 You can give a start at: https://github.com/Sumukha1496/maskdata/stargazers